An upper bound on geodesic length in 2D critical first-passage percolation: Kesten's separation results and consequences

 A \textit{mosaic} (Definition 2 in Section 2.2 of \cite{kesten82}) is a graph $\MM$ embedded in $\R^2$ satisfying the following three conditions.
 Here, we consider each edge as a set of points in $\R^2$. \begin{enumerate} [label=\rm(\roman{*}), ref=\rm(\roman{*})] \itemsep=3pt \item $\MM$ has no loops. \item All edges of $\MM$ are bounded, and every compact set of $\R^2$ intersects only finitely many edges of $\MM$. \item Any two distinct edges of $\MM$ are either disjoint or their intersection consists of a single vertex of the graph. \end{enumerate} An important fact, as noted by Kesten, is that any mosaic is a planar graph.
 A mosaic $\MM$ splits $\R^2$ into connected components called faces.
 For a face $F$ of $\MM$, to \textit{close-pack} $F$ means to add an edge between any pair of vertices on the boundary of $F$ that are not yet connected (\cite{kesten82}, Definition 3 in Section 2.2).
 Given a subset $\FF$ of faces, let $\GG$ and $\GG^\star$ be the graphs obtained from $\MM$ by close-packing all faces in $\FF$ and not in $\FF$, respectively.
 Then $(\GG,\GG^\star)$ is called a \textit{matching pair}; we consider a specific example in Lemma \ref{lem:cov_graph} which is illustrated in Figures \ref{fig:mosaic} and \ref{fig:matching_pair}.

-\begin{remark} As an example, let $\MM$ be the triangular lattice.
+\begin{remark}[Triangular vs.\ square lattice] As an example, let $\MM$ be the triangular lattice.
 Every face in $\MM$ is a triangle, so no matter the choice of $\FF$, the induced matching pair is $(\MM,\MM)$.
 As we will see, this self-similarity does not hold for the primal lattice.
 This is one reason why working with the primal lattice is technically more challenging than the triangular lattice. \end{remark}